hauleth/plug_systemd_example/README.md

 This is example of Plug+Cowboy application that integrates with systemd via [systemd](https://github.com/hauleth/erlang-systemd) library features like:

-- Socket activation via some socket hopping due to [ERL-1138](https://bugs.erlang.org/browse/ERL-1138), however it listens on super-user port (80) while VM runs as unprivileged user `www-data`
+- Socket activation to listen on privileged port port (80) while VM running as unprivileged user `www-data`
 - Journal logging, which allows for structured logging and multiline logs
 - Watchdog integration which allows for triggering restarts from within application